crista88/spectral-demo/README.txt

-Spectral by HTML5 UP
+Spectral (Modified by DOITpro WEB)

-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Original Template by HTML5 UPfor personal and commercial use under the CC BY 3.0 license (html5up.net/license)

-A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
-So, pretty much what you were expecting -- except, of course, for how it's put together, specifically:

-- It's built with components from my Responsive Tools project.

-- It uses flexbox, which eliminates all kinds of terrible hacks and clunky layout stopgaps (like CSS grid systems).

-- It uses Sass* a lot more intelligently, thanks in part to several new mixins and functions I've been working on (as well as a few by @HugoGiraudel).

-  (* = still entirely optional if you prefer vanilla CSS :)

-- A ton of other stuff.

-In short, Spectral's the culmination of several new things I'm working on/trying out, so please, let me know what you think :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
-aj@lkn.io | @ajlkn

-Credits:
+About This Template

+This version of Spectral has been modified and enhanced by DOITpro WEB, based on the original template created by HTML5 UP.
+It retains the modern, blocky, fully responsive design but includes additional refinements and customizations.

+Modifications by DOITpro WEB

+Customized layout & enhanced styling for a more polished look.

+Replaced demo images with a mix of personal images and Pexels free images.

+Refined navigation and UI elements for better user experience.

+Optimized responsiveness & improved visual hierarchy.

+Demo Images

-	Demo Images:
+New Demo Images: Pexels (pexels.com) & custom images by DOITpro WEB
-		Unsplash (unsplash.com)

-	Icons:
+Credits

+Original Template: HTML5 UP

-		Font Awesome (fontawesome.io)
+Icons: Font Awesome (fontawesome.io)

-	Other:
+Other Libraries:

 jQuery (jquery.com)

-		Scrollex (github.com/ajlkn/jquery.scrollex)
-		Responsive Tools (github.com/ajlkn/responsive-tools)
+PS: Not sure how to get that contact form working?
+Give formspree.io a try (it's awesome).